octylFractal/octylFractal.github.io/about.md

 [my own projects](https://github.com/octylFractal).
 I also provide software mentoring to students that are a part of FIRST® Robotics Team 5818, [Riviera Robotics](https://www.rivierarobotics.org/).

-I currently reside in: _Goleta, CA, United States_.
+I currently reside in: _Carpenteria, CA, United States_.

 ### Programming Languages
 I have worked with many programming languages.
 A non-exhaustive list, loosely in order of preference:

 - Kotlin
 - Java
+- Rust
 - TypeScript
 - Sass
 - HTML 5